XingLLiu/XingLLiu.github.io/_pages/main.md

 - [04/2023] Our paper [Using Perturbation to Improve Goodness-of-Fit Tests based on Kernelized Stein Discrepancy](https://arxiv.org/abs/2304.14762) has been accepted by ICML 2023.

 - [09/2022] I finished my internship at [Meta](https://research.facebook.com/), where I worked on multi-task active learning methods for e-commerce.

+- [01/2022] Our paper [Grassmann Stein Variational Gradient Descent](https://proceedings.mlr.press/v151/liu22a.html) has been accepted by AISTATS 2022.

 <!-- ## Contact
 ### Email